What Are eChecks? Questions About eCheck Payment Processing Answered

 1. What Is an eCheck?

-An eCheck is a digital check to make electronic payments from a checking account.
-Like a paper check, an eCheck requires basic information, but the information is collected and the transaction is processed electronically.
+An eCheck is a digital check that allows users to make an electronic payment from a checking account.
+Like a paper check, an eCheck requires the user to input basic personal information, but the information is collected electronically, and the transaction is processed entirely online.

-People can use eChecks to pay companies for bills.
+People can use eChecks to pay companies for one-time or recurring bills.
 Businesses with an ACH merchant account can withdraw a customer’s payment directly from their bank account with the customer’s authorization.

 eChecks are common for several types of payments—especially those that are high-cost—such as: